Skip to main content

 Answer

 Check restrictions and only use legal fireworks.
-Please have a bucket of water, fire extinguisher, or charged hose nearby.
+Have a bucket of water, fire extinguisher, or charged hose nearby.

 Answer